 In choosing whole-wheat toast, you add an antioxidant-rich foundation to your meal.
 Avocado is a source of healthful unsaturated fat or what is referred to as the “good” kind of fat.
 Research shows that eating unsaturated fat sources helps reduce blood pressure.
 It also indicates that high blood pressure may be a risk factor of cognitive decline.
 Therefore, fueling with foods like avocado may help maintain cognitive function in the long term.
 Eggs are quality sources of Vitamin B-6 and Vitamin B-12, both of which help ensure that proteins in your blood do not clot or cause damage to your blood vessels.
 Good blood flow is important for strong cognitive function.
 Sprinkle with salt, pepper, or any other garnish, and enjoy!

-With the spring holidays recently passed, you may have several hardboiled eggs that to be used.
-Have a friendly feud to see if you can peel the shells off without nicking the soft egg-white.
+Once your eggs are hard boiled, have a friendly family feud to see if you can peel the shells off without nicking the soft egg-white.

 Recipe Suggestion: https://www.inspiredtaste.net/37119/avocado-toast-with-egg/